Growing microgreens is an easy, and affordable, way to have fresh greens year-round.

 - Peas ~ Pre-soak and grow at high density to produce tall, straight shoots.
 Best when about 2” tall.
 These need cooler temperatures.
 Will regrow if not cut too low.
 Snow peas are most common for pea shoots.

-- Sunflower ~ The black oil type works best for sprouts.
+- Sunflower ~ The black oil type works best for sprouts, but any sunflower seed will work.

 - Wheatgrass ~ Any variety of wheat can be grown.
 Presoak the seeds, sow thickly, and keep well watered.
 This benefits from added nutrients in the soil.
 Growing in strong natural light boots nutrients.
 For human consumption, harvest when 8-10” and juice.
 For the kitties, set the tray down when the grass is a few inches tall.
 A heavier pot would be best because nibbling makes lightweight plastic containers tip over!